francisco-rarug/francisco-rarug/README.md

 <p>

 <div align="center">
-  😍 Gracias por visitar mi perfil!
-Que tengas un buen dia! 😉 <br/>
+  😍 Thank you for visiting my profile!
+Have a great day! 😉 <br/>
   &copy; 2023 Rarug Francisco
 </div>